bounswe/bounswe2022group9/deliverables/CMPE451_Customer_Presentation_Milestone_1/Milestone-Group-Review.md

      - AWS: This is the cloud platform that we used to deploy our program.
      - PostgreSQL: In this project, we used postgresql as a database system.
 Data is sent from frontend to the backend and we need to store our data.
 This is the place where we store the data.

-### 5. The [requirements](https://github.com/bounswe/bounswe2022group9/wiki/Requirement-Analysis) addressed in this milestone
+### 5. The [Requirements](https://github.com/bounswe/bounswe2022group9/wiki/Requirement-Analysis) Addressed in Milestone
 * **3.1.1.1.** Guest users shall be able to sign up to the platform with their name, their email account, a username and password.
 * **3.1.1.2.** Users should be able to delete their platform accounts.
-* **.1.1.3.** Guest users should have access only to registration and login pages.
+* **3.1.1.3.** Guest users should have access only to registration and login pages.
 * **3.1.1.4.** User password should be at least 8 characters long should contain at least one uppercase, one lowercase and one symbol.
 * **3.1.2.** Login
 * **3.1.2.1.** Users shall be able to log in with their username and their password.